Global Change

 Some meetings during the semester may be devoted to a seminar-style format where we will critique current journal articles in various relevant topics or do other types of class exercises.
 In some cases, a laptop or other internet-ready device may be useful.

 This course is administered through Blackboard Learn.
-You will need to use it for a variety of course ativities (lectures, some discussions, some computations, quizzes, etc.)
+You will need to use it for a variety of course ativities (quizzes, exams, lectures, some discussions, some computations, etc.) The course is listed there as MTEOR/AGRON/ENSCI/ENV_S 404/504 (Spring 2015) for all students registered in this course, whether 404 or 504 and whatever of the cross-listings you registered under.

 Readings

-• Parts of chapters relating to each week's topic will be assigned from the Fourth Assessment Report (AR4) from the Intergovernmental Panel on Climate Change.
+• Parts of chapters relating to each week's topic will be assigned from the Fourth Assessment Report (AR4) or Fifth Assessment Report (AR5) from the Intergovernmental Panel on Climate Change.
 You can download relevant chapters from this link.
 Some chapters are rather long; the lectures will highlight the key points you need to learn.

-• Journal articles to be discussed in class will be linked to the Blackboad Learn page in either the Media Library or the Current News links.
+• Journal articles to be discussed in class will be linked to the Blackboad Learn page in either the Assignments, the Media Library or the Current News links.

 • Other relevant materials will be linked as appropriate.